Lynaiss/Portfolio/README.md

 To maintain a nice look on pages, follow the next steps.

-1. Copy the code in the 'Pages Template'
+1. Copy the code in the 'About Page Template' https://github.com/Lynaiss/Portfolio/blob/master/About%20Page%20Template
 2. On your Blogger Dashboard go to Pages and hit the New page button.
 3. Make sure to first enter the Page title at the top!
 This will ensure the web address of the page has nothing weird going on in it!
 4. Switch to HTML tab if it's not selected already.